Review of this course

 This wildlife rescue course module includes information about where to take injured wildlife.

 Learn about wildlife recovery, rehabilitation and safe release back into the wild.

 Learn more about the role that wildlife rescue organisations and charities play in the rescue and rehabilitation of injured wildlife and who to contact for advice and help.

-1 Week Practical with Wildlife Rescue Charity in East Sussex (Optional)
+1 or 2 Week Practical with Wildlife Rescue Charity in East Sussex (Optional)